 Now let's start with our recipe

 To start off this recipe grab your food processor or blender.
-Like I said this recipe is super easy so you can throw all your ingredients in in no particular order.
+Like I said this recipe is super easy so you can throw in all of your ingredients in no particular order.

 You're going to need ½ cup of nut butter, I used sunflower seed butter but almond or cashew butter would work just as good. ½ cup rolled oats, ⅓ cup cashews, 6-8 chopped dates depending on how sweet you like it, 1-2 tbsp matcha powder, 2 tbsp melted coconut oil.